 A student, whose educational and professional goals are not satisfied by O'Neill's focus areas, may design a specialized focus area that best suits their needs in consultation with a faculty advisor with final approval required by the relevant faculty program director(s).
 The student, the student's advisor, and the MPA Faculty Program Director must sign a Specialized Focus Area Form that specifies the courses that will comprise the customized focus area.
 This form is available in the Forms section of the Current Student Portal.
 The completed Specialized Focus Area Form must be submitted prior to enrolling in the courses outlined.
-The focus area must be declared within the first 12 credit hours of the student's academic program.
+Students are strongly encouraged to declare their focus area within the first 24 credit hours of the student's academic program.